 Overview and summary

 Dynamics at surfaces is the field where atomic-scale understanding emerges concerning the elementary events important to interfacial energy transfer and surface chemistry.
-Following the tradition of gas-phase chemical dynamics, a well proven strategy is employed, where quantum-state, angle (both incident and recoil) and speed resolved experiments are compared with first-principle theoretical simulations.
-Eventually, theoretical advances can be obtained that are sufficient to quantitatively describe a variety of highly sophisticated experimental results obtained over a wide range of experimental conditions.
-Where such agreement can be achieved, the validated first principle theory can be used to reveal an atomic level movie of interactions important in the molecule surface encounters.
-In a sense, this approach becomes our capable or informing us of the complete range of atomic motions contributing to the processes of interest.
+Following the tradition of gas-phase chemical dynamics, a well-proven strategy is employed, where quantum-state, angle and speed resolved experiments are compared with first-principle theoretical simulations.

 Research concepts and strategies